 Organization of events and initiatives for facilitation of public-private partnership in capacity building activities.

+Improving partnerships with existing organisations that operate in capacity building activities

 Annex: Zero Draft Stakeholder Contributions

 Content development

 Reinforce the ongoing activities on content development for training programmes in Member States priority areas in order to build up to date knowledge base for ITU membership.